 It may be that animations are specific to a particular model, and cannot be re-used on other models.
 For example, a giant octopus end-boss in your game might have a unique arrangement of limbs and bones, and its own set of animations.

 Before any animation can be used in Unity, it must first be imported into your project.
-Unity can import native Autodesk® Maya® (.mb or .ma), Autodesk® 3ds Max® (.max), and Blender™ (.blend), and also generic FBX files which can be exported from most animation packages.
+Unity can import native Autodesk® Maya® (.mb or .ma), Autodesk® 3ds Max® (.max), Blender™ (.blend) and Cinema 4D (.c4d) files, and also generic FBX files which can be exported from most animation packages.
 Note that importing from .blend files requires a local installation of Blender™.

 For more information, see Importing.